 B.S.
 Mathematics at Arizona State University

-Beyond my academic pursuits, I enjoy playing soccer, karaoke, soy lattes, tabletop games, and nonacademic reading (digging into a western right now).
+Beyond my academic pursuits, I enjoy latin dancing, karaoke, tabletop games, and nonacademic reading.
 I'm always eager to try new things.

 email: hallluc1 at msu dot edu